-For residential, commercial and municipal solar projects, roof-top solar often provides the lowest cost per wall of installed capacity.
+For residential, commercial and municipal solar projects, roof-top solar often provides the lowest cost per watt of installed capacity.
 Roof-top solar installations are also considerably faster than ground-mounted, as no geotechnical soil investigation is required, while structural engineering is in most cases is straightforward.
 The speed of installation makes roof-top ideal for small-scale projects.

 A combination of several factors determine the roof-top solar system sizing:

 - An area of the available roof-space with good solar exposure.
 For example, an average residential solar PV system with 18 x 60-cell solar modules requires 30 square meters of the roof space.

 - Ampere ratings of the main breaker and rating of the solar panel busbar where the solar will feed.
 For example, a typical for small-scale residential solar system 125Amp rated bus with 100A main breaker would allow to connect 13.5KW of AC inverter capacity.

 - Transformer capacity.
 The combined AC capacity of all inverters cannot exceed the rated transformer capacity.

 - Historical power consumption for Net-metering in SK, micro-generation systems in AB and Net-metering for systems in Fortis BC.
 The intent of the most net-metering programs is to allow customers to offset their historical power consumption.

 - Customer budget.

 As the roof orientation and roof tilt dictates the orientation of the solar array, it is important to understand how much of the roof-top solar energy is produced under the given roof constrains as a percentage of the ideal South azimuth and ideal tilt.
 The table below shows Edmonton, Alberta losses compared to the optimal conditions: